 As you might guess from the name, upflow systems basically function as a downflow filter in reverse.
 Instead of water flowing down through the filter media from the top of the tank, water travels down the distributor tube and flows back up through the filter media – carbon, in this case – and out of the tank.

-Upflow filters can be used on water free of sediment but generally the backwash carbon filters are preferred because it keeps the carbon media clean and free of sediment.
+Upflow filters are better suited to filtering city water than well water, as they are not equipped to handle sediment, rust, and odors like a downflow backwash filter is.
 However, because upflow carbon filters don’t go through backwash cycles, they also don’t create the wastewater that a backwashing filter would.

 On Friday we will post the last part in this week’s series on home chlorine and chloramine removal methods, in which we’ll discuss carbon filter cartridges a bit more.
 For now, though, we’ll leave you with some more information about upflow, non-backwashing carbon filters and carbon filtration in general: